 D2.6.1 School built chassis - a chassis will be considered to be school built if all the chassis members are bent or formed in any school workshop, or the place where the youth group normally meets.
-Welding or brazing of the chassis may be carried out elsewhere.
-The chassis must conform to the NatSKA Kart Specifications for the classes in which it will be entered.
+Welding or

 D2.6.2 Commercial chassis - any commercially available chassis may be used provided that it conforms to the NatSKA Kart Specifications for the classes in which it will be entered and Regulation D4 allows their use.